 Breakfast.
 Your visit on Wawel Hill – cathedral and castle.
 Departure for Zakopane.
 Sightseeing tour: visit Gubałowka hill, Old Zakopane by walk.
 Check in at your hotel.
 Regional farewell dinner and overnight stay at hotel.
 (B,D)

 Breakfast.
 Your departure to your airport or next places of your visit in Europe.
 (B)

-Price and dates: on request - email@example.com
+Price and dates: any date in 2024 available on your regest: email@example.com

 Price includes: transport by luxury bus according your tour part in Poland, service of English / Polish speaking tour director,